-3.7.4.2.3 Wetlands
+3.7.6.2.3 Wetlands

-Wetlands are natural areas where water covers the soil, or is present at or near the surface of the soil all year, or for a significant portion of the year, including the growing season.
-Prolonged periods of saturation promote the development of characteristic wetland soils, and create conditions that are favorable for the growth of specially adapted plants.
-Wetland types vary based on the amount and duration of water present (hydrologic regime), their location in the landscape, vegetation community and tidal influence.
+Wetlands are natural areas where water covers or is present at or near the surface of the soil all year, or for a significant portion of the year, including the growing season.
+Prolonged periods of saturation promote the development of characteristic wetland soils and create conditions that are favorable for the growth of specially adapted plants.
+Wetland types vary based on the amount and duration of water present (hydrologic regime), their location in the landscape, vegetation community, and tidal influence.
 Types of wetlands include marshes, swamps, bogs, and fens.
 They can be forested or dominated by herbaceous plants.

-Wetlands are vitally important ecosystems that support a huge variety of microbes, plants, animals, insects, fish, and birds.
-In addition to supporting biodiversity, wetlands help to clean our ground and surface waters through the removal of excessive nutrients and pollutants by the plants growing in them.
-Wetlands can also help reduce flooding by storing and slowly releasing storm water that would otherwise flow directly into streams and rivers.
-This helps to reduce peak flows during storm events and also helps to maintain healthy base flows during drier periods.
+Wetlands are vitally important ecosystems that support a large variety of microbes, plants, animals, insects, fish, and birds.
+In addition to supporting biodiversity, wetlands clean ground and surface waters through the removal of excessive nutrients and pollutants that are absorbed by wetland vegetation.
+Wetlands also reduce flooding by storing and slowly releasing storm water that would otherwise flow directly into streams and rivers.
+This reduces peak flows during storm events and helps maintain healthy base flows during drier periods.
 The boundary between wetlands and deepwater habitats, such as ponds or lakes, is defined as the maximum depth where rooted emergent vegetation may be found.
 Rooted emergent vegetation is generally present at depths less than six feet below mean low water during the growing season.